 Would you know what to do if a tree fell on your roof in the middle of one of our violent monsoon storms?
 You depend on your roof to protect everything inside your home, but what if high winds ripped it apart in the middle of the night?
 Who would you call and what would you do?

 Once the roof has been damaged, its going to probably allow some water to get through to the underlayment and possibly into your home.
 The first thing you need is some sort of protective cover or tarp to keep the damaged area from continuing to be exposed to the elements, and hopefully, to keep any more water damage from happening.
 Most of the time, unfortunately, you’ll have to wait until the the weather subsides to get a company out to cover the damaged area until repairs can be completed.

-The first rule is – don’t panic. the damage to the roof has already happened and there’s nothing you can do about it except try to protect your valuables inside until the damaged area can be covered somehow.
+The first rule is – don’t panic.
+The damage to the roof has already happened and there’s nothing you can do about it except try to protect your valuables inside until the damaged area can be covered somehow.
 Contact a professional roofing contractor and your insurance provider as quickly as possible.
 Once the damaged area has been secured, take your time to choose the right roofing company for the job and to consider your repair options.

-Two other words of advice.
 First, be careful of storm chasers.
-The fly-by-night crews and companies that come in to areas hit by storms and pressure homeowners to get their roofing problems fixed ASAP.
-They’re probably not licensed or insured and they won’t be around if you have any problems with any repairs you have them do if they don't hold up down the road.
-Second, never, ever, ever try to go up and try to fix or assess damage yourself, especially in the middle of a storm.
-No sense makinng the problem a hundred times worse by adding a trip to the emergency room for someone in your family on top of the roof damage.
+These are fly-by-night companies that swoop in after storms to pressure homeowners into getting their roofs fixed ASAP.
+They’re probably not licensed or insured and won’t be around if you have problems with their repairs down the road.
+Second, never try to go up and try to fix or assess damage yourself, especially during a storm.
+There’s no sense in making the problem a hundred times worse by adding a trip to the emergency room.